-RAPD is a method in which the random universal primers are used for amplification in PCR. based on the polymorphism between different plants, the primers amplify different DNA fragments which are separated on the agarose gel electrophoresis.
+RAPD is a method in which the random universal primers are employed for amplification in PCR.
+Based on the sequence polymorphism and difference primers amplify DNA sequences and gives different banding pattern in agarose gel electrophoresis.

-Using PCR detection method, infectious pathogens (for example Xanthomonas, pseudomonas and mycoplasmas) for economically important plants are identified and subsequently, management steps are taken to prevent it.
+Using the PCR detection method, infectious pathogens (for example Xanthomonas, pseudomonas, and mycoplasmas) for economically important plants are identified and subsequently, management steps are taken to prevent it.

 Using the PCR, the insertion of a gene into the vector is verified, in addition to this, the expression of that foreign gene in the plant genome can also be measured by the real-time PCR.